AndrewAFerrante/AndrewAFerrante.github.io/_pages/02-data.md

   nav: "data"
 ---

 Welcome to my data section!
+This is an area dedicated to sharing popular databases available on the internet as well as resources for beginner coders starting to use data science tools for the first time.

+### Databases

 Here you will find a list of popular databases I frequently share with others along with general popular databases used by most in the industry.
 I have them broken out by Government Databases, Non-Government Databases, and Financial Calculators.

 [Government Databases](https://andrewaferrante.github.io/data/government-databases/) include a list of primary source databases with data collected by federal, state, and local governments.
 These are considered gold standard quality data in the industry.